adolfintel/TDF/README.md

 __Do not do this unless you know what you're doing.__

-The following folders can be deleted from the `system` folder of a TDF instance if they are not needed:
+The following folders can be deleted from the `system` folder of a TDF instance if they are not needed and disabled in the configuration:
 * `d7vk`
 * `dxvk`
 * `dxvk-nvapi`
 * `msi/winemono.msi`
 * `msi/winegecko32.msi` and `msi/winegecko64.msi`
-* `reaper`
-* `strangle` (Note: if this is removed, FPS limiting for OpenGL will not be available)
-* `tdfutils`
+* `strangle`
 * `themes` (Note: if this is removed, leave `TDF_WINE_THEME` empty)
 * `vcredist`
 * `vkd3d`
 * `wine-games` (Note: if this is removed, it is recommended to set either `TDF_WINE_PREFERRED_VERSION="mainline"` or `TDF_WINE_PREFERRED_VERSION="system"`, otherwise TDF will try to use the version of Wine provided by the system or `wine-mainline` as a last resort.
 If neither are available, TDF will fail to start)
 * `wine-mainline` (Note: if this is removed, it is recommended to set either `TDF_WINE_PREFERRED_VERSION="games"` or `TDF_WINE_PREFERRED_VERSION="system"`, otherwise TDF will try to use the version of Wine provided by the system or `wine-games` as a last resort.
 If neither are available, TDF will fail to start)
-* `zenity` (Note: if this is removed and Zenity is not installed in the system, TDF will still work but it will not have a GUI)
+* `zenity` (Note: if this is removed and Zenity is not installed in the system, TDF will not work)
+* `fsr4`
+* `bwrap` (Note: if this is removed, TDF will try to use the system's bubblewrap binary instead.
+If bubblewrap is not installed, TDF will refuse to start for security reasons)

 Folders and files not mentioned in this list should not be removed to avoid breaking TDF.

-If a component has been removed, TDF will not try to use or install it even if explicitly requested in the config.
-If a component is removed after it has been installed in the wineprefix, it will not be removed even if explicitly requested in the config.
-For these reasons, it's better to remove components before the first time initialization of the wineprefix.
+If a component has been removed, TDF will not try to use it, install it or remove it, even if explicitly requested in the config, therefore it is better to remove and disable unnecessary components before the first time initialization of the wineprefix.

 __Never remove a component that is currently installed in the wineprefix__, as this will leave it in an inconsistent state, especially during Wine updates.
 If that happens, simply restore the removed components and TDF should take care of the problem.